canvasxyz/canvas/packages/core/README.md

 # @canvas-js/core

-A Canvas app replicates and executes a log of signed actions.
+A Canvas app replicates and executes a log of signed actions, retrieving them from GossipLog, and executing them in JS/TS functions.

+Each app comes with an embedded ModelDB instance, which functions can read or write from.

 ## Table of Contents